IamQasim007/ChitChat/README.md

 # ChitChat
-we made chitchat application for mobile computing project
+we made chitchat application for FREE CALL AND MESSAGES YOU CNA USE THIS CODE AND MODIFIY ALSO